-Writers Write is your one-stop resource for writers.
+Writers Write is a resource for writers.
 In this post, we talk about writing sex scenes for your novels.
 Bear in mind that the same rules apply to sex scenes as to any other scenes.

 Let’s talk about sex, baby

 As writers, we should know more about our characters than we know about ourselves.
 We should know instinctively how they will react and what they will do.
 We need to know what they do when they see someone beating up a homeless man.